 Many popular platforms (Pinterest, Dribbble) started with invite-only betas.
 Why not try doing the same?
 If you have some connections in the industry or have contacts with potential users, it might be a good idea to launch a beta.
 Running a private beta gives you a number of benefits.

-Second, a private beta will attract users better than, for example, a public beta, because it adds a shade of exclusivity and coolness to the app.
+Second, a private beta will attract users better than, for example, a public beta, because it adds a shade of exclusivity and coolness to your product.
 You also get the chance to invite some industry influencers and gain additional visibility for your app to make it really stand out.

 Take a look at the model that the Spotify music streaming service used: each invited user was allowed to invite five more.
 This created a rapid expansion of the user base and turned into the key marketing strategy for Spotify.